|Popular For||Day hiking, backpacking, mountaineering access|

 Drive to mile 197 on the Richardson Highway (south of Fairbanks and Delta Junction, north of Valdez and Glenallen).
-This is just south of the Captain Wilds P. Richardson monument (Mile 197.6) witch offers a very good roadside view of the glacier.
+This is just south of the Captain Wilds P. Richardson monument (Mile 197.6), which offers an excellent roadside view of the glacier.
 There is a dirt road that leads northeast.
-Turn on this road, after about two miles there will be a gravel airstrip on the right.
-Please don’t park on the airstrip, it does get used.
+Turn on this road; after about two miles, there will be a gravel airstrip on the right.
+Please don’t park on the airstrip; it does get used.
 I know it seems obvious, but I’ve seen cars parked in the middle of it.
 The “trailhead is a few parking areas approximately another 2 miles in (4 miles total).
 Sometimes water or snow can prevent you from driving that far.
-Good 4 wheel-drive and clearance may get you in further.
+Good four wheel-drive and clearance may get you in further.

 The hike begins along the road.
 Continue north along Phelan Creek until you come to a junction with College Creek and bear a slight right at 1/4-mile from the summer trailhead.
 The suspension bridge will come into view on the left.
 Cross the bridge or ford the stream (can be dangerous).
 You might want to go one at a time to eliminate extra bouncing if the bridge is intimidating.